Food Recommendations

 Near the Met

 Most of the restaurants are on Lexington which is 4 long blocks away.
-There are closer ones.
+Below are closer ones.

 Food Carts in front of the Met.